Roger Ebert: Beliefs

 He wrote: "I drank for many years in a tavern that had a photograph of Brendan Behan on the wall, and under it is this quotation, which I memorized: I respect kindness in human beings first of all, and kindness to animals.
 I don't respect the law; I have a total irreverence for anything concerned with society except that which makes the roads safer, the beer stronger, the food cheaper and the old men and the old women warmer in the winter and happier in the summer.'
 For 57 words, that does a pretty good job of summing it up."
 Summarizing his beliefs, Ebert wrote:

 I believe that if, at the end of it all, according to our abilities, we have done something to make others a little happier, and something to make ourselves a little happier, that is about the best we can do.
 To make others less happy is a crime.
 To make ourselves unhappy is where all crime starts.
 We must try to contribute joy to the world.
 That is true no matter what our problems, our health, our circumstances.
 We must try.
 I didn't always know this, and am happy I lived long enough to find it out.
 He wrote: "I correspond with a dear friend, the wise and gentle Australian director Paul Cox.
 Our subject sometimes turns to death.
 In 2010 he came very close to dying before receiving a liver transplant.
 In 1988 he made a documentary named Vincent: The Life and Death of Vincent Van Gogh.
 Paul wrote that in his Arles days, van Gogh called himself 'a simple worshiper of the external Buddha.'
 Paul told me that in those days, Vincent wrote:

 Looking at the stars always makes me dream, as simply as I dream over the black dots representing towns and villages on a map.

 Why, I ask myself, shouldn't the shining dots of the sky be as accessible as the black dots on the map of France?

 Just as we take a train to get to Tarascon or Rouen, we take death to reach a star.
 We cannot get to a star any more when we are alive than we can take the train when we are dead.
 So to me it seems possible that cholera, tuberculosis and cancer are the celestial means of locomotion.
 Just as steamboats, buses and railways are the terrestrial means.

 To die simply of old age would be to go there on foot.

-That is a lovely thing to read, and a relief to find I will probably take the celestial locomotive.
-Or, as the little dog, Milou, says whenever Tintin proposes a journey, 'Not by foot, I hope!'"
+"That is a lovely thing to read, and a relief to find I will probably take the celestial locomotive.
+Or, as the little dog, Milou, says whenever Tintin proposes a journey, pas à pied, j’espère!"